We care about our dogs and their puppies!

 AKC Chinese Shar Pei

-We have 3 adult Shar Pei who have been spayed and is available for adoption to a pet home.
+We have 2 adult AKC Shar Pei who have been spayed and are available for adoption to a pet home.
+We also have an Ori-Pei and a Cava-Pei available.

 They of course are housebroken perfectly.

-Horse coat, red fawn, Bam Bam (3 years old, spayed.)
 Bear Coat, isabella, Honey Bear (5 years old, spayed).
 Bloodwork was done when they were spayed and it is all normal.
-We have not had any health problems with either of them.
+We have not had any health problems with her.
+She is Super cute!

 Honey Bear was not socialized well and adores the people she knows, but barks at those she doesn't, or if they are acting loud or threatening.
 She loves my grandsons and family.
 She is good with male dogs, but bossy with female dogs.
 Typical Shar Pei personality.
 She loves to be in the house and really would love a family of her own.